 “David Airey’s work impressed me on multiple levels.
 He had an uncanny sense for what I was pondering but hadn’t yet said aloud, really listened effectively to what I was seeking, brought forward beautiful design ideas for my consideration, and did it all in a timely manner and with excellent communication skills.
 How could so many terrific characteristics and abilities find their way into one graphic designer?
 I recommend David unequivocally and would hire him again in a heartbeat.”

 Tammy Lenski LLC

-My thanks to Tammy.
-It was a pleasure working on this project.
+Thank you, Tammy.
+It was a pleasure working with you.